 This semester the CECS is once again excited to announce the three ETBU faculty members who have agreed to take us on another 15 week journey into what it means for them to study, learn, and teach from a Christian worldview.
 The following faculty members will begin sharing with us next week – Ms. Traci Ledford, Department Chair and Associate Professor of Theatre Arts; Dr. David Splawn, Assistant Professor of English; and myself, Ms. Elizabeth Ponder, Librarian and Manager of Instruction & Information Services for Jarrett Library who also serves as the Program Coordinator for the CECS.

-You will have an opportunity to learn more about our bloggers and their individual journeys next week.
-Each writer will share a weekly post on Monday, Wednesday, or Friday.
-Stop by three times a week to see what they have to say or subscribe via email by signing up on the right side of the page.
-We hope that you will engage with our authors by leaving comments and asking questions throughout the semester.
+You will have a chance to get to know these bloggers more in their first posts next week.
+In keeping with our format, each writer will post once weekly on Monday, Wednesday, or Friday.
+This semester our bloggers will take on topics such as on finding God in the details of art, bringing a Christ-like approach to writing instruction, and exploring how information and faith collide – just to name a few.
+We hope you’ll stop by three times each week to see what they have to say or subscribe via email by signing up on the right side of the page.
+Engage with our bloggers by leaving comments and asking questions throughout the semester.